 Each Christmas, or Advent season, we sing about Jesus our Immanuel.
 God with us.
 We find comfort in the incarnation behind Christmas.
 God’s stepping down to Earth to be with us by becoming one of us in Jesus.
 But how is Jesus really God with us?

 Continue reading HOW IS JESUS OUR IMMANUEL (GOD WITH US)?

 “It is good to give thanks to the Lord.”
 (Psalm 92:1)

 In our day and age of more-more-more where “Thanksgiving” is the waiting season between Halloween and Christmas, gratitude often takes a back seat.
-It’s no surprise being thankful struggles to compete for attention with a holiday where I get to literally make a list of things I want that people will buy me.
+It’s no surprise thankfulness struggles to compete for attention with a holiday where I get to make a list of things people will buy me.

 Continue reading A Theology of Thanksgiving